nicolasizb/nicolasizb/README.md

 ✌️ Thanks for visiting my GitHub profile!
 I hope you find my projects interesting. as to get you started:

-- 🔭 I’m currently working on Veme
+- 🔭 I'm currently working on AMP Integral Solutions and Veme.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning at platzi and I am also studying computer engineering at UNIR.
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate in projects that need my skills and I can contribute my experience.
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with building robust web applications.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...